Patrick Swayze: 2000s

 In 2001, he appeared in Donnie Darko, where he played a motivational speaker who is revealed to be a closeted pedophile.
 The film later obtained a cult following.
 After this, he co-starred with Billy Bob Thornton and Charlize Theron in Waking Up in Reno, which focuses on two redneck couples taking a road trip from Little Rock to Reno to see a monster truck rally.
 In 2004, he played Allan Quatermain in King Solomon's Mines and had a cameo appearance in the Dirty Dancing prequel Dirty Dancing: Havana Nights as an unnamed dance instructor.

 In 2003, Swayze co-produced and also starred in the fictional dance film One Last Dance, along with his real-life wife Lisa Niemi.
 The story revolves around an actual dance production, Without a Word, which was choreographed by Alonzo King.
 Swayze and Niemi also produced the film, starred in it, and composed some of the music.

 Swayze made his debut in London's West End in the musical Guys and Dolls as Nathan Detroit on July 27, 2006, alongside Neil Jerzak and Jordan McGhee, and remained in the role until November 25, 2006.
-His previous appearances on the Broadway stage included productions of Goodtime Charley in 1975 and Chicago.
+His previous appearances on the Broadway stage included productions of Goodtime Charley in 1975 and Chicago (as Billy Flynn).
 Swayze also provided the voice for Cash the country music band dog in The Fox and the Hound 2 (2006), and in 2007 he starred in the film Christmas in Wonderland.
-Swayze played an aging rock star in Powder Blue (2008), co-starring his younger brother Don in their first film together.
+Swayze played an aging rock star in Powder Blue (2009), co-starring his younger brother Don in their first film together.

 In his final role, Swayze starred as FBI agent Charles Barker in the A&E drama The Beast, which was filmed in Chicago.
 Swayze was diagnosed with pancreatic cancer shortly after filming the pilot episode, but continued working on the show while receiving treatment.
 The Beast premiered on January 15, 2009, and ran for one season.
 Reviewer Alan Sepinwall wrote: "[When] you watch Swayze in The Beast, [you] realize that this is the best performance of his career—that the opportunity to play a part like this, and to play it as well as he is, may be fueling his ability to keep fighting against the cancer.
 And you realize, in an odd silver lining, that the cancer may, in turn, be fueling the performance."